Regret, stability & fairness in matching markets with bandit learners: DISCUSSION

-\textbf{Guidance for matching platforms}.
-This work shows that, under the appropriate cost and transfer rules, it is possible to guarantee stability, low regret, fairness, and, in some cases, high social welfare.
-Put differently, as long as the platform facilitates the appropriate costs and transfers between matched agents, once it ensures that the matchings are incentive-compatible, it gets low regret, fairness, and, in some cases, high social welfare for free.
+\textbf{Takeaways for matching platforms}.
+This work shows that, under costs and transfers, one can simultaneously guarantee four desiderata of interest.
 We provide one such rule---the balanced transfer---in Section \ref{sec:balanced_transfer}.
-In this setting, the transfer rule depends on the specific pair of agents being matched.
-While feasible in some scenarios, there are settings in which the amount transferred cannot be tailored to the individual parties involved in the match.
-As such, we provide another example in Section \ref{sec:MP} in which the costs and transfers do not depend on both matched agents in a way that is reminiscent of the pricing of goods.
-We believe that there are many more cost and transfer rules that can be analyzed and are not included in this work.
+We provide another example in Section \ref{sec:MP} in which the costs and transfers are reminiscent of the pricing of goods.
+However, there are many more cost and transfer rules that may be of interest.

-As an additional note, one of the broad takeaways is that it is possible to guarantee incentive compatibility \emph{without} ensuring low regret, as shown in the no-cost, no-transfer setting of Section \ref{sec:no_P_no_T} and the proportional costs setting of Section \ref{sec:prop_costs}.
-This means that users and providers may continue to use a platform, but the platform \emph{should not necessarily interpret the agents' continued participation as a sign that the agents are satisfied} with the platform's matchings.
-Indeed, as discussed in Section \ref{sec:prop_costs}, the agents may be quite unhappy even if they do not leave the platform.
-They do not leave the platform is because incentive compatibility by definition ensures that agents are not incentivized to defect.
-However, they may be unhappy because they incur high losses (i.e., $\Omega(T)$ regret), possibly even while other agents incur low losses (as shown by our unfairness results).
-It may be to the long-term benefit of platforms to remedy this issue because such dissatisfaction leaves room for another platform that can guarantee low regret to take its place. \\
+One of the takeaways of this work is that it is possible to guarantee stability \emph{without} ensuring low regret, as shown in Proposition \ref{prop:no_P_no_T} and Section \ref{sec:prop_costs}.
+This fact indicates that the continued participation of agents (e.g., social media users) is \emph{not} a sign that agents are satisfied with the platform's matchings.
+Indeed, as discussed in Section \ref{sec:prop_costs}, agents can incur high regret even if they do not leave the platform because, by definition, stability implies that agents are not incentivized to defect.
+It may be to the long-term benefit of a platform to remedy this issue since it leaves room for other platforms that guarantee low regret alongside stability to attract agents away from the platform.